 What’s happened to me since?
 Going through a PR crisis is a traumatic experience that I would not wish upon anyone (except to those who dish them out), and I’ve made pretty much all my podcasts about self-improvement and positivity, so, sorry to those whom I’ve disappointed by using this as my way to speak out on an issue that’s been a very difficult experience to go through.

-So here’s what I’ve learned from this, if you’ve ever been the victim of a racially driven attack that caught you off-guard, even if you feel the aggressor hasn’t been held accountable in the past, remember this- the world works in funny ways, sometimes it’s even great, and you’ll see it has the power to release you from your pain.
+So here’s what I’ve learned from this, if you’ve ever been the victim of an attack that caught you off-guard, even if you feel the aggressor hasn’t been held accountable in the past, remember this- the world works in funny ways, sometimes it’s even great, and you’ll see it has the power to release you from your pain.
 The validation may not be immediate and it may not be sweet.
 And to those who have been affected by this wave of bad journalism and the consequences of unprofessionalism, I’m sorry.
 Together, let’s remember that while journalists keep citizens in check and ensure no one is above the law, it’s a shame that I have to try everything in my own two hands to ensure she doesn’t get the same power to repeat the damage she has caused in Singapore.
-This happens every day, sadly.
-History will look back and decide whether we were on the right side of tackling the insidious disease of racism.

 Proud son of immigrants.
 At 20, I took a break from my law degree to co-found my first startup, Beeconomic, which was fully acquired by Groupon (a USD$24M buyout in Singapore in a record-breaking 6 months, reported by The Straits Times newspaper).